refuge182.com

 Marlea Louviere

 She has served as a Crisis Counselor at the Baton Rouge Crisis Counseling Center for 3 years, where she aided individuals across the lifespan facing various struggles such as suicide, depression, anxiety, trauma, and social service needs.
 She interned at the Baton Rouge Children's Advocacy Center and an anti-trafficking initiative out of the UK, Operation Open Eyes.
 Marlea worked at Children's Hospital within the behavioral health unit in 2019.
 She then worked at Loyola University as an Advisor and Success Coach for undergraduate students.
 She has experience working with children, adolescents, young adults, and families, specifically in addressing trauma and life issues.
-She has received training in Child-Centered Play Therapy, Child-Parent Relational Therapy, Story-Informed Trauma Therapy, and Sand Tray Therapy, and she utilizes models such as Trauma-Focused CBT and Seeking Safety.
+She has received training in Child-Centered Play Therapy, Child-Parent Relational Therapy, Story-Informed Trauma Therapy, Emotionally Focused Family Therapy, and Sand Tray Therapy, and she utilizes models such as Trauma-Focused CBT and Seeking Safety.

 If you would like to contact Marlea for counseling, email her at External link opens in new tab or windowMarlea@refuge182.com.